Please see our Coronavirus message on ‘What We Do’ page.

-Everyone’s rights are rightfully protected under the law.
+Everyone is rightfully protected under UK law.
 Human rights are enshrined in the 1998 Human Rights Act.
-In the UK, under the 2010 Equality Act (EA2010) certain categories – known as ‘protected characteristics’ – are protected from discrimination and harassment.
+The 2010 Equality Act (EA2010) defines particular categories – known as ‘protected characteristics’ – which are protected from discrimination and harassment.
 Everyone is included in one or more of these protected characteristics.

 Properly and fairly applied, the EA can reduce discrimination and disadvantage, including that experienced by women and girls – scroll down for greater detail.

 AEA’s training provides clarity and dispels confusion.

 Visit our Training page to find out more.

 Why is an organisation like AEA necessary?

 Women are everywhere: in public spaces, in all institutions and in most organisations.
 Unlike a few short decades ago, the presence of women is now so commonplace and unquestioned, that many believe women have achieved parity.
 Is this really so?